 Does the Generating Facility utilize UL 1741/IEEE 1547 Certified anti-islanding functions and equipment?

+Figure 2 – Simplified Interconnection to Networks

 Explanatory Notes to Accompany Figure 2

 Note N1.
 A Listed Facility has successfully passed all pertinent tests to conform with IEEE Standard 1547.
 IEEE Standard 1547 includes design specifications, operational requirements, and a list of tests that are required for Facilities.
 IEEE Standard 1547.1 describes how to conduct tests to show compliance with provisions of IEEE Standard 1547.
 To meet Screen 3 or 4, Interconnecting Customers must provide information or documentation that demonstrates how the Facility is in compliance with the IEEE Standard 1547.1 A Facility will be deemed to be in compliance with the IEEE Standard 1547.1 if the Company previously determined it was in compliance.
 Interconnecting Customers who can demonstrate Facility compliance with IEEE Standard 1547.1, with the testing done by a nationally recognized testing laboratory, will be eligible for the Expedited Process, and may be eligible for the Simplified Process upon review by the Company.